 He goes on to warn of the Zionist Supreme Being’s impending judgment on America and sums up finally with a quote from the Bible (the Old Testament, of course): “The Bible says, ‘Some trust in chariots and some in horses, but we trust in the name of the Lord our God” (Psalm 20:7).’”

 Reportedly 70 percent of Americans identify as “Christians” to one degree or another.
-It’s a number sufficient to give politicians incentive to continue pandering to the Christian vote, but of course political power, real political power, resides no more in the hands of Christians than it does with the bottom 99 percent of income earners.
+It’s a number sufficient to give politicians an incentive to continue pandering to the Christian vote, but of course, political power, real political power, resides no more in the hands of Christians than it does with the bottom 99 percent of income earners.

 We no longer are a Christian country.
 Rather, we have entered what I would describe as America’s “post-Christian era.”
-It’s hard to say precisely when this era began, but I would place it some time in the 1970s.
-That’s when film directors like Woody Allen and David Cronenberg rose to public prominence and career atheist Madalyn Murray O’Hair, with a successful Supreme Court ruling against against school prayer in her portfolio, vaulted to celebrity status with interviews in Playboy and appearances on the Donahue Show.
+It’s hard to say precisely when this era began, but I would place it sometime in the 1970s.
+That’s when film directors like Woody Allen and David Cronenberg rose to public prominence and career atheist Madalyn Murray O’Hair, with a successful Supreme Court ruling against school prayer in her portfolio, vaulted to celebrity status with interviews in Playboy and appearances on the Donahue Show.

 And finally today–Larry David, Sarah Silverman and other comedians can mock Jesus, demean Christianity, and rather than be repudiated, are applauded for it.
 Thus we clearly are in a post-Christian era, although…to be sure…even in the current presidential race, we have candidates, at least on the Republican side, proudly proclaiming their putative Christian faith.

 “It’s exactly right,” Ted Cruz boasted recently, “that in terms of who I am, I’m a Christian first.
 I’m an American second.
 I’m a conservative third.
 And I’m a Republican fourth.”